 Get started with Wixie by having students create projects from the Template library.
 With an entire folder of All About Me project templates, including wanted posters, IDs, and trading cards, you’ll only need to give students a bit of direction, and they’ll learn to use Wixie in a way that sets the stage for independent work.

-When students log in to their Wixie accounts, they will see a Templates folder in the folder list on the left.
+When students log in to their Wixie accounts, they will see the Curriculum and Templates libraries in the folder list on the left.

 The Templates folder includes hundreds of graphic organizers, formative assessments, and project templates students can use to begin working in Wixie independently.

 So which template should you have them use for a first project?
 Here are some ideas.